 Household safety tips change with the season

 As days get shorter and nights get longer, our habits begin to change.
 Most of us typically spend more time hunkering down at home and less time frolicking at the beach.
-That usually means resuming favorite fall pastimes like huddling through SEC football games on Saturday and drinking hot cocoa on the sidelines of our little ones’ soccer games.
+That usually means resuming favorite fall pastimes like huddling through Petal High School games on Friday and drinking hot cocoa on the sidelines of our little ones’ soccer games.

 Arriving along with the season of autumn is a host of safety hazards we didn’t have to think about over the summer, creating the need for a little extra vigilance.
 As the temperatures drop and you settle in for the approaching cold spell, consider the following pointers for ensuring you and your family stay not just warm, but also safe!